Self-Stabilizing Repeated Balls-into-Bins: Self-Stabilization of repeated balls into bins

-for a suitable positive constant $\gamma$. \end{lemma} \begin{quote} \textit{Idea of Proof.} We proceed by coupling the \tetris\ process with the original one round by round.
+\begin{proof} We proceed by coupling the \tetris\ process with the original one round by round.
 Intuitively speaking the coupling proceeds as follows:\\ - Case (i): \emph{the number of non-empty bins in the original process is $k\leq \frac 34 n$}.
 For each non-empty bin $u$, let $i_u$ be the ball picked from $u$.
 We throw one of the $\frac 34 n$ new balls of the \tetris\ process in the same bin in which $i_u$ ends up.
 Then, we throw all the remaining $\frac 34 n -k$ balls independently u.a.r.\\ - Case (ii): \emph{the number of non-empty bins is $k >\frac 34 n$}.
 We run one round of the \tetris\ process independently from the original one.

-By construction, if the number of non-empty bins in the original process is not larger than $\frac 34 n$ at any round, then the \tetris\ process ``dominates" the original one, meaning that every bin in the \tetris\ process contains at least as many balls as the corresponding bin in the original one.
-Since from Lemma \ref{prop:emptyqueues} we know that the number of non-empty bins in the original process is not larger than $\frac 34 n$ for any time-window of polynomial size w.h.p., we thus have that the \tetris\ process dominates the original process for the whole time window w.h.p. \end{quote}
+By construction, if the number of non-empty bins in the original process is not larger than $\frac 34 n$ at any round, case (ii) never applies and the \tetris\ process ``dominates" the original one, meaning that every bin in the \tetris\ process contains at least as many balls as the corresponding bin in the original one.
+Since from Lemma \ref{prop:emptyqueues} we know that the number of non-empty bins in the original process is not larger than $\frac 34 n$ for any time-window of polynomial size w.h.p., we thus have that the \tetris\ process dominates the original process for the whole time window w.h.p.